zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-08-05-outsourcing.md

 * **Performance Monitoring & Optimization:** Define **metrics** and **monitoring frameworks** to ensure outsourced services meet **service-level agreements (SLAs)**, such as uptime, response time, and data accuracy.
 * **Risk Mitigation & Exit Strategy:** Create **architectures** that enable **smooth transitions** if the organization needs to **switch vendors** or **bring outsourced functions back in-house**.

+The practical takeaway is that outsourcing is never just a procurement choice.
+It is a structural and architectural choice about control, integration, learning, and long-term flexibility.
+The stronger the architecture practice, the more likely these partnerships are to create leverage rather than fragmentation.

 ## To Probe Further
 * [Enterprise Architecture as Strategy: Creating a Foundation for Business Execution](https://store.hbr.org/product/enterprise-architecture-as-strategy-creating-a-foundation-for-business-execution/8398) by Jeanne W. Ross, Peter Weill, and David C. Robertson, 2006.

 ## Questions to Consider
+Use the following questions to examine how your outsourcing choices affect architectural coherence, capability, and control.

 * *Which outsourcing strategy—strategic outsourcing, co-sourcing, or transactional outsourcing—best aligns with your organization’s current business goals and operational needs?
 Why?*
 * *How does your organization currently balance control, collaboration, and cost efficiency in outsourcing decisions?
 Could this balance be improved?*